Gal-lankri/AppSus/README.md

 # AppSus
-App that reference from gmail and google notes
+App that reference from gmail and google notes.
+Build with JS, CSS, Vue.js